Nuclear power plant

 Site selection was completed in 2011 and the plant supplier was contracted in 2013.
 After the plant’s design was changed to a 1,200MW VVER, Fennovoima conducted further EIAs in 2013 and 2014.

-Finland’s parliament voted in favour of the project in December 2014 and the construction licence application will be submitted to the government in June 2015 with approval expected by 2017.
+Finland’s parliament voted in favour of the project in December 2014 and the construction licence application was submitted to the government in June 2015 with approval expected by 2017.

 The plant is located in the coastal municipality of Pyhäjoki on the shore of the Baltic Sea in Northern Ostrobothnia, Finland.
 It is named after the Hanhikivi Peninsula where the site is located.